LeoMihalic/Serial-monitor/README.md

 # Serial-monitor
 Serial monitor and plotter for linux

+## Screen commands

  First you need to install screen:
 ```bash

 sudo apt install screen